Solidgate logo

-Streamlining Your Payment Processes: Updates to Solidgate Integration
+Streamlining your payment processes: Updates to Solidgate integration

 Stay ahead in the rapidly evolving digital payment landscape with the latest updates to Solidgate’s integration system.
 Effective March 31, 2024, these enhancements, including revised webhook management and the introduction of new URL parameters, are designed to optimize your transaction flow.